Azure-Samples/contoso-chat/docs/workshop/docs/2-Workshop/01-Setup/2-Provisioning/02-Skillable.md

         !!! note  "Observe that the `.env` file does not have any secrets (passwords or keys).
 Instead, we use  [Azure Managed Identities](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) for keyless authentication as a _security best practice_"

+3. Update the Azure Container Apps instance to show the `Hello World` version.

+    The pre-provisioned Skillable subscription has an Azure Container apps resource with a default endpoint setup.
+In this step, we push the initial version of the Contosot Chat application to the resource and update that endpoint by running this command:

+    ``` title=""
+    azd deploy
+    ```

+    Wait till the command completes - this may take a couple of minutes but you should see progress updates in the terminal.
+Wait till you get the "Success" message.

 !!! success "CONGRATULATIONS.
 Your development environment is configured for your Azure AI project!"

 ---